Last updated on September 25th, 2019 at 01:06 pm

 Now we’re at the complicated bit of the guide, losing body fat while maintaining and even gaining muscle mass.

-The first thing that you need to consider at this part is what is your body fat percentage – here’s a rather simple body fat calculator that will give you relatively close digits.
+The first thing that you need to consider at this part is what is your body fat percentage – here’s a rather simple body fat calculator and a calorie calculator/bmr calculator that will give you relatively close digits.

 The reason why you need to calculate your body fat is to know whether or not you will be able to lose fat while gaining muscle in the first place, looking back at this I should have probably started with this in the beginning of the post.